If you’re struggling to remember everything you need to know about the sacral plexus, let’s solve that issue right now.

 - Feel yourself in the association

 - Add tastes and smells

 - Touch on the concept involved (such as the genre of music because Ian Anderson is involved)

 - Think of the size

 - Reflect on the exact location of the Lumbar Plexus and associated nerves in the body

-Then, come back and trigger the images and these sensations.
+Then, come back and trigger the images and these sensations using the mnemonic devices you’ve placed in your Memory Palace.
 You’ll have developed your memory for these terms much faster than using another dry and boring medical acronym on its own.